 How One Page Phonics Intervention Works

 The first step before you start any intervention is to identify which skill(s) your students need additional practice.
 Many schools utilize evaluative tools called benchmark assessments to identify student needs.
 Your school might use a program like this, one of the common ones is Acadience Reading (used to be DIBELs and I liked that name much better but that’s neither here nor there).
 If so, the data you need to inform your instructional decisions awaits!
 Maybe you don’t want to use that data or feel more confident with collecting your own.
-I’ve created a simple decoding survey you can use.
+Read this post to find out how I use a simple decoding survey to quickly assess students’ decoding skills.

 Using the One Page Intervention

 There are 4 parts to each lesson.
 First, the teacher dictates words while students listen for the target sound.
-If they hear the target sound, they make a check in the number box.
+If they hear the target sound, they write a checkmark in the number box.
 This is a great way to assess students’ phonological awareness.
 Dictation words for the listening and writing sections are included in the teacher guide!

 After the listening section, students look at each picture to find the target sound.
 If the picture matches the sound, students circle it.
 In the third section, students identify which letter(s) make the target sound by marking it.
 This could be underlining or circling, drawing a macron or breve.
 It is really up to you!